Vision boards are a great way to have a visual representation of the life you want on and off the bjj mats. Here's how to create yours!

 After the meditation, it was time to get to work!
 We were provided with magazines, stickers, picture frames, stock paper, all kinds of things that got everyone into the mood of creating their perfect vision.
 Everyone’s motivations and style was different and it was cool to see what people were going for.
 After putting the boards together, everyone shared what they put on their boards, why they chose the colors they did, and what they expected for the upcoming year.
 It was a great opportunity to hear people’s stories and get to meet more people.

 Now, I have made a vision board before.
 But, in this case, I’ve put everything I’ve ever wanted on it.
 Dogs, shoes, vacations, money, etc. and I noticed that again even the small things have come to fruition (my dog, this specific pair of boots I wanted, an iPhone, and multiple vacations!
 Still waiting on the large influx of money though :P).
-I bought a huge poster board and FILLED it with everything and that board ism currently sitting in my house in the United States.
+I bought a huge poster board and FILLED it with everything and that board is currently sitting in my childhood home.
 But, since the space on the paper we were given at the event was limited, adding to the focus of the visions on the board.

 So I decided to focus on three aspects: fitness, business, and creativity.
 These represent my jiu-jitsu and fitness aspirations, my business aspirations, and the creativity to put it together.
 So in the magazines provided at the event, I looked for a lot of words with “entrepreneurship, creativity, business, wealth, as well as any picture that had to do with fitness.
 I didn’t get to finish at the event but here’s my finished product of all the things: